 Type assertions

 The as keyword is used to make a type assertion that a value is of a specified type.
-For example, consider the example below where we assert that y has a number type.
+For example, consider the example below which asserts that y has a number type.

 Loading TypeScript...